 To be fair, if you want to do this, you need to ensure Google Chrome is in Desktop Mode on your Android device.
 To do so, simply open your Google Chrome mobile browser, and head up to the three dots on the top right of the screen.

-Tap that and select “Request Desktop Site” from the resulting list of items.
+Tap that and select “Desktop” from the resulting list of items.
 It will check a box, and the page will refresh into a larger, desktop-themed website.
 Do this if your video playback is still cutting out when using the Chrome Browser in mobile mode.

 However, if you have the browser in desktop mode, you won’t be able to control the playback features via the lock screen which is unfortunate.
 But it’s better than not being able to lock your screen at all.

 While the previous two tips have been for Android users, this one is for you iPhone and iPad users who love YouTube.

 You can use the Safari web browser to pull up the desired video and play it from there.
 If you do use Safari on your iPhone or iPad to play YouTube videos, the audio content should playback even through your locked screen.

 iOS users should also be able to use the Mozilla Firefox browser to accomplish the same feat.
 You should also be able to control playback with the free Firefox browser as well.

 If you’re using an Android device and these workarounds are not effective, you can always download a third-party app that allows you to do so.